ploomber/doc/doc/apps/panel.md

 1. Your application file (`app.py`)
 2. A dependencies file (`requirements.txt`)

+Note that the application will run with Python 3.11.
+Refer to this [section](../faq/faq.md#customize-deployment) for customized deployments.
+[Here](https://github.com/ploomber/doc/tree/main/examples/panel/docker-based) is a sample Docker based `Panel` application.

 ## Application file

 Your `app.py` must be a Panel application.
 An example is available [here.](https://github.com/ploomber/doc/blob/main/examples/panel/data-viz/app.py)